golemfactory/reputation-aggregator-mock/requestor-agent/README.md

                                # Defaults to 60.
     --random-fail-factor  INT  # 0-100 % of tasks that will fail without any fault on the provider side)
                                # (this is intended strictly for development/testing), defaults to 0
+    --task-timeout-factor INT  # Task will timeout after (task-size * task-timeout-factor).
+Defaults to 600.
+Sample values:
+                               #    30 - Only the fastest providers will succeed
+                               #   100 - Most of the devnet providers should work
+                               #   200 - All devnet providers should work
+                               # NOTE: these numbers might be far from exact, and might vary between runs (especially for
+                               #       low task-size)

     #   Common yapapi args that have defaults & work just as in any yapapi example
     --subnet-tag